Xeragus/what_do_rappers_say/README.md

 As we will notice, the "Clean data" and "Structure data" steps are dependent and could be executed in parallel.

-# Obtain, Clean, Structure

-## 1. Obtain data
+## 1. Optain data
-Here is the list of rappers and songs we will acquire data for:
+Here is the list of rappers and songs we will optain data for:
 1. Tupac Amaru Shakur
     1. "Life Goes On"
     2. "Unconditional Love"